Rivers to the Sound Gallery

 Lifespan: Average 5-8 years

-Gray tree frog (Hyla versicolor
+Gray tree frog (Hyla versicolor)

-Adult males 1.25 - 2 inches in length.
+Size: Adult males 1.25 - 2 inches in length.
 Females 1.5 - 2.25 inches in length

 Native Habitat: Much of the Eastern U.S., from northern Florida to central Texas and north to parts of southeastern Canada.
 Gray tree frogs are largely arboreal (tree-dwelling) and occupy a variety of wooded habitats.
 Frequently found in forests, swamps, agricultural lands and in backyards.